bearror/literal-cat/README.md

 # 🐈
 > ↑ That's a literal cat. ↓ These are __Literal Constraints as Types__.

+> **Note**
+> This is still an untested idea.
+I'm not sure if it's actually useful yet.
+Might be simply something that gets in the way, or is made irrelevant by more granular number types and first-class support for units of measure.
+I'll try this out in my own projects to see if it improves compatibility.

 ## Summary

 TypeScript is based on [structural subtyping][type-compatibility], but [nominal types][nominal-typing] are useful for expressing distinct concepts.
 Composing interfaces is a proven strategy. *Therefore...* Compose tags by constraint instead of defining a single tag per nominal concept.